Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 ### Definitions

-- program: sequence of instruction stored somewhere, not in execution
+- program: sequence of instructions stored somewhere, not in execution
 - application: user-oriented concept of program, describe programs with GUI
 - process: instance of a program currently executing
 - thread: smallest schedulable unit of execution